cfillion/middle_squid/README.md

 ```

 The argument must be an object that responds to the `call` method and taking two arguments:
-the uri to process and an array of extra data received from squid
+the URI to process and an array of extra data received from squid
 (see url_rewrite_extras in
 [squid's documentation](http://www.squid-cache.org/Doc/config/url_rewrite_extras/)).